Snehan (Oleation Therapy) - Aas Ayurveda

 The duration varies according to the condition, dosha imbalance, and body strength.

-- External Oleation (Abhyanga) can be practiced daily as a lifestyle routine, or in Panchkarma, usually for 7–14 days along with Swedana (sudation therapy).
+• External Oleation (Abhyanga) can be practised daily as a lifestyle routine, or in Panchkarma, usually for 7–14 days along with Swedana (sudation therapy).

 Benefits of Snehan in Health Conditions